steeef/puppet-selinux/README.markdown

 # Contribute

 Please see the [Github](https://github.com/spiette/puppet-selinux) page.
 We'll review  pull requests and bug reports.
 If the module don't do what you want, please explain your use case.
+Testing on Debian-based distributions is welcome.

 # Credits
 - Maintainer: Simon Piette <piette.simon@gmail.com>